J. M. Coetzee: Adelaide

 In 2004, the Lord Mayor of Adelaide handed Coetzee the keys to the city.

 In 2010, Coetzee was made an international ambassador for Adelaide Writers' Week, along with American novelist Susanna Moore and English poet Michael Hulse.

-Coetzee is patron of the J.M.
-Coetzee Centre for Creative Practice (JMCCCP), a research centre and cultural hub.
+Coetzee is patron of the J. M. Coetzee Centre for Creative Practice (JMCCCP), a research centre and cultural hub founded at the University of Adelaide in 2015.
 The centre runs workshops with the aim of providing "a stimulating environment for emerging and established writers, scholars and musicians".
 Coetzee's work provides particular inspiration to encourage engagement with social and political issues, as well as music.
 The centre was established in 2015.

 In November 2014, Coetzee was honoured with a three-day academic conference, "JM Coetzee in the World", in Adelaide.
 It was called "the culmination of an enormous collaborative effort and the first event of its kind in Australia" and "a reflection of the deep esteem in which John Coetzee is held by Australian academia".